 The Sixth Form Leadership Council provides an opportunity for every student to become involved in issues that affect them.
-The student members of this team are an elected body with representatives from Year 13 whose responsibilities include teaching and learning, organising numerous charity events and social activities.
+The student members of this team are an elected body with representatives from Year 13 whose responsibilities include teaching and learning, organising charity events and social activities, along with championing the needs of their peers.